01732 808 626 info@thinkcbt.com

 Obsessive Compulsive Disorder is treated using Cognitive Behavioural Therapy and / or SSRI medication.
 Whilst SSRI medication can reduce the intensity of the symptoms, the recommended treatment of choice is CBT.

-Effective CBT strategies include Exposure Response Prevention (PRP), Cognitive Therapy (CT), Acceptance and Commitment Therapy (ACT) and Inference Based Therapy (IBT).
+Effective CBT strategies include Exposure Response Prevention (ERP), Cognitive Therapy (CT), Acceptance and Commitment Therapy (ACT) and Inference Based Therapy (IBT).

 OCD sufferers are advised to follow the NICE guidance and only use Cognitive Behavioural Therapy or prescribed medication in the treatment of OCD.
 ERP, ACT and IBT treatments can be highly effective when integrated into a structured CBT plan.